 Hospitals treating inpatients who will be discharged to a nursing care facility, personal care home, assisted living residence, or intermediate care facility must test the patient for COVID-19 prior to discharging the patient.
-Test results must be obtained prior to discharge.
+Patients who are not currently exhibiting symptoms of COVID and who tested positive for COVID-19 within the last 90 days do not need to be tested prior to discharge.
+The test must be administered within the 72-hour period prior to discharge, and the result must be obtained prior to discharge.
+If a test is administered upon admission to the facility, and the resident is discharged within the 72-hour period, a second test is not required.

 Hospitals that do not have their own laboratory that has been approved to perform COVID-19 testing must utilize a commercial laboratory.
 If a patient tested positive for COVID-19 prior to admission to the hospital, the hospital does not need to test the patient again under this section.